m1r3x/InstaDMer/README.md

 Usage:
 python3 instadmer.py

-The script is tested and on Linux.
-Cross-platform version is yet to be done.
+The script is tested and works on Linux.

 Requirements: Selenium